GOP legislators try to retract Montana consumer advocate's Colstrip concerns

 It’s actually the Montana Consumer Counsel who makes the case for what’s in consumer’s best interests.
 What the Consumer Counsel presents is a significant part of the "figuring out" process for the PSC.

-Welborn said letter was written haste.
-April 13 was the day before Montana’s Public Service Commission supposed to reconsider its earlier requirement that NorthWestern provide more information about its Colstrip plans.
+Welborn said the letter was written haste.
+April 13 was the day before Montana’s Public Service Commission was supposed to reconsider its earlier requirement that NorthWestern provide more information about its Colstrip plans.

 That April 14 meeting was delayed after an attempt to stream the meeting on Zoom backfired.
 As the public attempted to comment on NorthWestern’s plans, the app was bombed with profanities and pornographic images.
 The Public Service Commission pulled the plug on the discussion.
 Tuesday, the commission reversed itself, ruling that NorthWestern's application was adequate without the information sought by the Montana Consumer Counsel.